cakephp/docs/en/installation/advanced-installation.rst

 ====================

 nginx is a popular server that, like Lighttpd, uses less system resources.
-It's drawback is that it does not make use of .htaccess files like Apache and Lighttpd, so it is necessary to create those rewritten URLs in the site-available configuration.
+Its drawback is that it does not make use of .htaccess files like Apache and Lighttpd, so it is necessary to create those rewritten URLs in the site-available configuration.
 Depending upon your setup, you will have to modify this, but at the very least,